 Students may select from Biology (BIO), Chemistry (CHEM), or Anatomy (ANAT) courses.
 However, any course selected must include a laboratory component.
-Additional natural science subject options may be considered with the approval of the student's advisor.
+Additional natural science subject options may be considered to meet the Natural Science requirement with the approval of the student's advisor.

 Co-op cycles may vary.
 Students are assigned a co-op cycle (fall/winter, spring/summer, summer-only) based on their co-op program and major.
 COOP 101 registration is determined by the co-op cycle assigned and may be scheduled in a different term.
 Select students may be eligible to take COOP 001 in place of COOP 101.